 f.
+Selec ction of Entrants to the Waiver.
+Specify the policies that apply to the selection of individuals for entrance to the f.
 Selection of Entrants to the Waiver.
 Specify the policies that apply to the selection of individuals for entrance to the waiver: